 In situations where a student is suspected of violating Board policies or school rules, the principal or designee may interrogate the suspected student if the school official has reasonable grounds to suspect that such a violation has occurred.
+The school principal or designee may question potential student victims and witnesses without prior consent of the parent, guardian, or legal custodian.
 The nature and extent of the questioning must be reasonably related to the objectives of the questioning.
 If the student denies any involvement or culpability, the student will have the opportunity to present his or her side of the story, orally or in writing to the proper school administrator.